tom-meyrick/iScream/README.md

 # iScream
 A fully operational React and Redux App with a laravel API and a Leaftlet.js map.

-Produced in one week by Tom Meyrick, Will Leighton and Gilson Almeida during the DevelopMe Coding Bootcamp.
+Created in one week by Tom Meyrick, Will Leighton and Gilson Almeida during the DevelopMe Coding Bootcamp.

 You can view the site here:
 https://tom-meyrick.github.io/iScream/#/